 How Proxies are Used

 Proxies are not only used for engaging in fraudulent activities.
 Long before proxies became mainstream, their primary purpose was to serve the good.

 - Individuals and businesses use proxy servers to access the internet more privately.

-- Proxy servers help to increase the speed and save bandwidth on a network by compressing the traffic.
+- Proxy servers help increase the speed and save bandwidth on a network by compressing the traffic.

-How Do Fraudsters Use Proxy?
+How Do Fraudsters Use Proxies?

 Ensure your customers are real.
 Schedule a free demo here.

-iDenfy provides you with the most accurate and needed Proxy detection services that check the anonymous IPs to help you get involved in any fraudulent activity.
-The proxy detection is done in the background, enabling the user to continue with their tasks without getting disturbed.
+iDenfy provides you with the most accurate and needed Proxy Detection services that detect anonymous IPs to help you avoid getting involved in any fraudulent activity.
+The proxy detection is done in the background, enabling users to continue with their tasks without getting disturbed.

 However, this does not imply that doing transactions online or using internet-enabled apps is not safe.
 It’s just that we need to look out for ourselves so that we do not get trapped by any fraudulent activity.

 To protect your businesses and their users, you should have a proxy detection methodology against online fraud.
 Obviously, it will have to involve identity verification.